Undersea Distributed Network (UDN)

 Undersea Network delivering Power & Data

 General Dynamics' Undersea Distributed Network (UDN) is an undersea network that reliably delivers power and data required for undersea operations including oil and gas exploration and production, military missions and scientific applications.
 The Intelligent-Node (I-NODE) provides four gigabits per second (Gbps) of non-blocking Ethernet bandwidth using dense wavelength division multiplexed (DWDM) transmission.
 It delivers constant power from shore-based trunk lines to remote mission systems.
 Simple Network Management Protocol (SNMP) standards allow easy management of the I-NODE with minimal training.
-We provide power and huge data capacity for your critical mission system - from mid-ocean to littorals.
-UDN delivers power, data and control when and where you, and your mission, need it most.

 About Our Undersea Distributed Network (UDN)